• Emission Line Galaxies

 High-z BLAGN/LRD

 Tracing the growth of supermassive black holes (SMBHs) since early cosmic times is of great importance.
-I am particularly interested in studying low luminosity quasars or AGNs with the unique sensitivity of JWST and future telescopes (including ELT).
+I am particularly interested in studying quasars/AGNs with the unique sensitivity of JWST, as well as ground-based facilities (e.g., Magellan, Keck) and future telescopes (including ELT).

-Broad Line AGNs (BLAGN) at high redshifts are relentlessly discovered to show red optical colors and sometimes accompanying with blue rest-frame UV continua.
+Broad Line AGNs (BLAGN) at high redshifts show intriguingly red optical colors and sometimes blue rest-frame UV continua.
 These sources are often referred to as "LRDs", cyphering enormous valuable information about the seeding/growth of SMBHs and coevolution with their host galaxies.
-I am working with Olivier Gilbert and other collaborators to identify and characterize these sources in COSMOS field.
+In JWST cycle 3, I have my PI program approved for 47 hours of NIRSpec MOS spectroscopy of a population of z>6 photometrically selected BH* candidates in the COSMOS field, which will provide crucial insights into the nature of premature SMBH growth and the co-evolution of SMBHs and their host galaxies in the early universe.

-Also, I work closely with the Galfit (GalfitS, GalfitX) community at KIAA led by Prof. Luis Ho and Dr. Jinyi Shangguan, which enables state-of-the-art morphological+spectral decomposition of these BLAGN/LRDs into their host galaxy and AGN.
+Also, I've worked with the Galfit (GalfitS, GalfitX) community at KIAA led by Prof. Luis Ho and Dr. Jinyi Shangguan, which enables state-of-the-art morphological+spectral decomposition of these BLAGN/LRDs into their host galaxy and AGN.
 Check out the Galfit community website here.

 Reionization